ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Empirical Study

-\textbf{Metrics.} We examine the Delivery Rate (DR), Environmental Pass Rate (EPR), Logical Pass Rate (LPR), and Final Pass Rate (FPR) from TravelPlanner~\citep{TravelPlanner}.
-To address potential evaluation biases caused by unrealistic constraint prioritization, e.g., misreporting costs to satisfy budget requirements, we design a novel metric, \textbf{Conditional Logical Pass Rate (C-LPR)}.
+\textbf{Metrics.} We examine the Delivery Rate (DR), Environmental Pass Rate (EPR), Logical Pass Rate (LPR), and Final Pass Rate (FPR) from~\citep{TravelPlanner}.
+For EPR and LPR, we report both Micro (the average proportion of satisfied constraints per plan, allowing partial credit) and Macro scores (the percentage of plans that strictly satisfy all constraints).
+The computation details of all metrics are provided in the App.~\ref{app:metric}.
+To address potential evaluation biases caused by unrealistic constraint prioritization, e.g., misreporting costs to satisfy budget requirement, we design a novel metric, \textbf{Conditional Logical Pass Rate (C-LPR)}.
 It assesses the success rate of travel plans that \textbf{\textit{first satisfy environmental constraints}} before meeting logical requirements, thereby ensuring logical validity within realistic contextual boundaries.
-The introduction of C-LPR provides a more rigorous viewpoint for quantifying meaningful constraint satisfaction in travel planning.
+The introduction of C-LPR provides a more rigorous viewpoint for quantifying meaningful constraint satisfaction.

 $P$ is the plan set, $C_p$ is the constraints set for plan $p$, and passed($c$, $p$) indicates whether $p$ satisfies $c$.